 Mass Effect 3, meanwhile, offers you three main options: 1) keep Kaidan alive until he joins your squad (which will involve sacrificing another character), 2) play a class with biotic abilities, or 3) get used to having Liara in your team, because she will be your only biotic teammate.
 It takes $10 to open up option 4, the From Ashes DLC.

 The X-Men Legends games both have shades of this, because some enemies in various areas will be resistant to the kind of damage your heroes are dealing.
 The most egregious examples include the Morlocks, which will come in swarms of all the different kinds of resistance, forcing players to switch characters while in the center of a stampede; and the Sentinels and other robots, which are resistant to mental damage.
 Which makes sense in and of itself, but this trope really comes into play in the second game, where Jean is the only character who specializes in mental attacks and is thus useless against the robots.

-Additionally, though he's not required, there is one part of the final dungeon in the world world where you come face to face with a door that's sealed shut on the outside and an additional switch inside its room must be thrown in order to proceed.
-Nightcrawler with his teleporting ability is the only way you can get through this part.
+Additionally, there is one part of the final dungeon in the first world of the sequel where you come face to face with a door that's sealed shut on the outside and an additional switch inside its room must be thrown in order to proceed.
+Though Nightcrawler isn't required, with his teleporting ability he's the only way you can get through this part.

 The Sky Babylon stage in Sonic Rush Adventure has a lot of fire scattered about randomly, which can get really annoying since you'll probably be moving too fast to avoid it in time.
 Blaze the Cat happens to be immune to fire, so unless you really want to do things the pointless and difficult way, you'll want to choose her.